-Classifieds6-10

-Autos For Sale9-10
+Classifieds6-10 Autos For Sale......9-10

 Car Buyers9-10

 Career Connection8

 Home Connection8

 Service Directory6-7

 Towing Services9

 Columns

 Personal Recollections2

 Reminiscing3

 Entertainment

 Bulletin Boards3

 Crossword6

 Cryptoquip6

 Hocus Focus6

 Horoscope6

 Sudoku6

 Obituaries3

 Sports 4-5

-name of the captain in "The Love Boat"?
+1. TELEVISION: What is the name of the captain in "The Love Boat"?

 2. MOVIES: What is E.T.'s favorite candy in "E.T. the Extra-Terrestrial"?

 3. FOOD & DRINK: What is Hungary's national spice?
-4. ADVERTISING: Which company's mascot is Elsie the Cow?
+4. ADVERTISING: Which company's mascot is Elsie the pawns are on a chessboard?
+7. SCIENCE: What is the name of the giant land mass that is believed to have existed on Earth 200 million years ago?

 5. PSYCHOLOGY: What fear is represented in the condition called plutophobia?
-6. GAMES: How many pawns are on a chessboard?

-7. SCIENCE: What is the name of the giant land mass that is believed to have existed on Earth 200 million years ago?
-8. GEOGRAPHY: Which of the Great Lakes is southernmost?
-9. LANGUAGE: What is an octothorne?

-10. LITÊRATURE: Where are the novels "The Adventures of Tom Sawyer" and "Adventures of Huckleberry Finn" set?
+6. GAMES: How many most?
+9. LANGUAGE: What is an octothorpe?
+10. LITÉRATURE: Where are the novels "The Adventures of Tom Sawyer" and "Adventures of Huckleberry Finn" set?